KMU-Dev/wm-toolkit/README.md

 - [x] Download video from start classes section.
 - [x] Remove Window Lock in exam.
 - [x] Set category in question creation page.
+  *(If you want to change block, go to script edit page and click storage tab)*

 ## Keyboard shortcuts